Williano/Final-Senior-Year-Project-/README.md

 ## General info
-A multi-lingual e-commerce website I built with Python and Django for my final (senior) year project.
+A multi-lingual E-Commerce website I built with Python and Django for my final (senior) year project.
 It supports 10 international languages and has a lot of features a standard online shop needs.

 ## Screenshots